sylefeb/Silice/projects/blinky/README.md

 This is a small blinky written in Silice.
 It is the base test that runs on all boards, using only the onboard LEDs.

-Blinky is also a tiny and bried introduction to some basic Silice syntax.
-Let us have a look at the source code and explore possible variants:
+Blinky also provides a small and brief introduction to some basic Silice syntax.
+Let us have a look at the source code and discuss some aspects of it:

 ```c
 algorithm main(output uint$NUM_LEDS$ leds) // $NUM_LEDS$ is replaced by the preprocessor,